 - Special offers, and discounts: Offering something for free in exchange for something like an email is a no-brainer for the customer.
 It makes people feel heard and special.

-Sales pages are often used at the bottom of the funnel - when you need to convert a regular shopper into a buying customer - hence these landing pages are harder to design and structure.
+Sales landing pages differ from regular Shopify product pages by being designed specifically to convert visitors into customers through focused messaging, eliminating navigation distractions, and emphasizing product benefits with urgency tactics.
+They are often long-form and used at the bottom of the funnel.
 To build sales landing pages, Shopify has Product pages and collection pages at your disposal - however, most of the theme templates consist of only Product Details sections, and a Products Recommendation sections so you'd need Shopify product page customization if you want to make it a sales landing page - which we'll cover the how-to right below.

 A sales page can be long or short depending on your product and the amount of information you need to convince someone to pay or to click your precious Call-to-action Buttons.
 Generally, the more expensive or complicated your product or service is, the more questions your prospects will have about them, hence, the longer the page design, since the goal is to make your prospective buyers feel reassured enough to make a confident purchase right on the landing page.